SmartContractSecurity/SWC-registry/README.md

 - Define a common language for describing security issues in smart contract systems' architecture, design, or code.
 - Serve as a way to train and increase performance for smart contract security analysis tools.

-## Taxonomy
+## Terminology

-The following taxonomies, which are used throughout the SWC, are described in further detail below:
+The following terminology is used throughout the SWC:

-**Variant:** A weakness that is described in a very low detail specific to a platform or technology.
-All variants described and referenced in the SWC are specific to smart contracts.
+**Variant:** A specific weakness that is described in a very low detail specific to Eteherum smart contracts.
+Each variant is assigned an unique SWC ID.
-**Base/Class:** A weakness that is described in a more abstract and platform or technology independent way.
+**SWC ID:** A numeric identifier assigned to a variant (e.g. SWC-100).
+**Base/Class:** An abstract base description of a class of weaknesses.
 CWE has a wide range of base/class types that provide a meaningful hierarchal context for smart contract specific weakness variants.
+Every SVC ID refers to one of the base classes in the CWE.
-**Test Case:** Are the meat of the SWC.
-They are not only geared towards security analysis tool developers but are meant to provide the basis for meaningful weakness classification.
+**Test Case:** Test cases are the meat of the SWC.
+They consist of micro-samples and real-world vulnerable smart contracts that demonstrate concrete instances of each SWC variant.
+Test cases serve as the basis for meaningful weakness classification and are useful to security analysis tool developers.

-## Create a new SWC id
+## Creating a new SWC ID

 Make sure that there is no matching weakness in the registry.
-Create a file with a new SWC id in [taxonomy](./taxonomy).
+Create a file with a new SWC ID in [taxonomy](./taxonomy).
 Use the the template and describe all weakness attributes.

 ```
 # Title